 What is Puppy Socialisation and Why is it Important?

 Socialisation is the term used to describe the careful introduction of your puppy to other animals, people, environments and objects.
-Puppy socialisation as a way of learning; they learn how to cope with new places, situations and people, they learn how to communicate with other animals and how to fit in with family life.
+Puppy socialisation as a way of learning; they learn how to cope with new places, situations and people, they learn how to communicate with other animals and how to fit in with family life, a training program can help with this.
 A puppy that is properly socialised will grow up to be confident and happy, whereas one that has been poorly socialised may end up anxious and fearful, which in turn can lead to aggression.
 Several studies have linked a lack of early socialisation in puppies with behavioural problems in older dogs.

 The ‘Window’ of Socialisation